opencord/kind-voltha/README.md

 	http://127.0.0.1:8181/onos/v1/network/configuration/apps/org.opencord.sadis \
 	--data @<selected SADIS configuration file>
 ```

-When using the `voltha up` script, if you specify `WITH_ONOS=yes` and `CONFIG_SADIS=yes`
-then the script will deploy a SADIS configuration based on the setting of `WITH_TP`.
-If
-you would like to deploy a custom SADIS configuration then you can place that in the
-file `onos-file/onos-sadis.json` and it will be used instead of the default SADIS
-configuration files.

 ## Install VOLTHA Core
 VOLTHA has two main _parts_: core and adapters.
 The **core** provides the main